finwo/meshy.js/README.md

 | Length   | uint16be     | Length of the name in bytes                                                          |
 | Name     | string       | Name of the service described in this record                                         |

-Note that a version indicator of 0x0000 signals the end of the record list, regardless of whether there is more data within the packet.
+Note that a size indicator of 0x0000 signals the end of the record list, regardless of whether there is more data within the packet.

 #### IPv4 Example